microsoft/MSBuildForUnity/Documentation/CraftingNuGetPackages.md

 ## Quickstart Summary

-Though the use of a [Build Targets or Props](https://docs.microsoft.com/en-us/nuget/create-packages/creating-a-package#include-msbuild-props-and-targets-in-a-package) file inside a NuGet package, we can leverage properties provided by MSBuildForUnity to appropriately select the contents to bring into the Unity project.
+Through the use of a [Build Targets or Props](https://docs.microsoft.com/en-us/nuget/create-packages/creating-a-package#include-msbuild-props-and-targets-in-a-package) file inside a NuGet package, we can leverage properties provided by MSBuildForUnity to appropriately select the contents to bring into the Unity project.
 The following snippet is taken from [Microsoft.Windows.MixedReality.DotNetWinRT](https://www.nuget.org/packages/Microsoft.Windows.MixedReality.DotNetWinRT/) NuGet package.
 It brings in the `Unity` folder packaged in the root of the NuGet package to the output folder inside Unity.

 ```xml
 <Project>